jinghuazhao/INF/README.md

 # INF
 SCALLOP-INF analysis

+## Installation

-The repository can be deployed with
+The repository can be download locally with

 ``` {.bash}
 git clone https://github.com/jinghua/INF